kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 Derive-Secret functions.
 The general pattern for adding a new secret is to use HKDF-Extract with the Salt being the current secret state and the Input Keying Material (IKM) being the new secret to be added.

-In this version of KEM-Auth, the input secret is:

- -  KEM shared secret which could be just one PQKEM or the concatenation of the PQKEM with the "classical" KEM.

 The key schedule proceeds as follows: